What is Fugue Platform?¶

-Fugue is a cloud-native system that governs the provisioning, operation, and management of cloud infrastructure and services at the API layer.
-It completes the DevOps workflow via enforced and versionable infrastructure as code.
-Fugue ensures cloud resources are always provisioned according to internal and external policies and standards, enabling governance by automating cloud lifecycle management with continuous enforcement of declared configurations.
+Fugue is the name of the company responsible for creating two tools, Fugue Platform and Risk Manager.
+Fugue Platform (or just ‘Fugue’ for the purposes of the docs) is a cloud-native system that governs the provisioning, operation, and management of cloud infrastructure and services at the API layer.
+Fugue Platform completes the DevOps workflow via enforced and versionable infrastructure as code.
+It ensures cloud resources are always provisioned according to internal and external policies and standards, enabling governance by automating cloud lifecycle management with continuous enforcement of declared configurations.

 Ludwig is a simple language designed specifically for coding cloud infrastructure.
 Fugue uses Ludwig compositions to automatically build, update, and continuously maintain declared infrastructure.
 Ludwig features a type system for fast feedback, code and compliance validation, and meaningful errors.
 It also supports commenting for collaboration and documentation generation.
 Shareable modules allow you to break up and collapse complexity into simple abstractions to provide consistency across DevOps teams.